winlew/levy-agent-simulation/README.md

 Simulations are configured by the parameters.json file.
 Here a detailed explanation of the purpose of each parameter:

 Agent
-- type (class): class of the agent that is used
+- type (class): class of the agent that is used one of {'rnn', 'levy', 'ballistic', 'brownian', 'reservoir'}
 - eat_radius (float): distance at which the agent eats a food particle
 - velocity (float): velocity of the agent
 - perception_radius (float): perception radius of the agent